1. The first discovered plant hormone is ____________.

 Explanation: Auxins from apical bud inhibit lateral buds, maintaining apical dominance.

 9. Removal of apical bud results in growth of lateral buds.
-This is called:
+This is called ____________.

 A) Pinching